-Credit: 1.0 Course fee: \$9 In German I Honors the student will be introduced to the German language and culture.
-The sequential core material for this course is the same as German I. The pace is rigorous; the breadth and scope of the coverage is expanded, and material is added in order to allow for more investigation of the language and culture.
-This course is conducted in German to a greater extent than is German I. Furthermore, German I Honors students are expected to speak as much German as possible in class.
+In German I Honors the student will be introduced to the German language and culture.
+The sequential core material for this course is the same as German I. The pace is accelerated; the breadth and scope of the coverage is expanded, and material is added in order to allow for more investigation of the language and culture.
+L. Furthermore, German I Honors students are expected to speak as much German as possible in class.